Skip to navigation Skip to content

 Review lodged late – special circumstances do not exist + Read more ...

-Because of system limitations in Cuba, it is not possible to keep the original care decision and also give effect to the review decision.
+Because of data transfer system limitations, it is not possible to keep the original care decision and also give effect to the review decision in Cuba without applying a Cuba workaround.

 Manual periods are added to make sure: